-Whenever we’re asked to step in and help with an issue, we do our best to come to the fairest decision.
-Sometimes, though, you might not agree with our decision, especially if there’s additional information you can provide for consideration.
+Whenever we're asked to step in and help with a return or an item that didn't arrive, we aim to resolve it in the fairest way possible.
+Sometimes, though, you might not agree with our resolution, especially if there's additional information you can provide for us to consider.

-When you make an appeal, we’ll review the case including any new information you provide, and come back to you with a final decision.
-We’ll normally get back to you within 48 hours, though occasionally it can take a little longer.
+When you appeal, we'll review the case and any new information you provide, and come back to you with a final decision.
+We'll normally get back to you within 48 hours, though occasionally it can take a little longer.

 If you've received feedback from a buyer that you don't think is accurate or fair, take a look at our article about disputing feedback.

-You’ll need to provide new, additional information to back up your appeal.
+You'll need to provide new, additional information about your case.
 This can include things like: